Publications

 Best Paper Award ($300) · Boca Corporate Finance and Governance Conference · 2022

-Patrolling the Securities Laws: Towards the SEC's Investigation of Founder-CEO Firms
+Patrolling the Securities Laws: Toward the SEC's Investigation of Founder-CEO Firms

 with Inder K. Khurana and Ruixiang Wang